sanusinha2016/exato.ai/Readme.md

 - numpy
 - pytesseract

-You can install the required packages using `pip`:
+We can install the required packages using `pip`:

 ```sh
 pip install -r requirements.txt